Jamaica Bridal Expo Review, Part 1

 Next was a Panel Discussion on ‘Taking Your Wedding Business to

-the Next Level: A Caribbean Perspective’
+the Next Level: A Caribbean Perspective’ moderated by JoAnne V. Brown,

 CEO of Celebrations Ltd, Grand Cayman.
 Some of the points from this panel